 This little gem of a beach is a nice place to relax after a bike ride or stroll.
 Photo by Etienne Frossard

-8. Take off your socks and shoes and bury your toes in the sandy beach at Pier 4.
+Slip off your shoes and bury your toes in the sandy beach at Brooklyn Bridge Park's Pier 4.
 Swimming and wading are not permitted, but you can launch non-motorized boats.

 Cool off in the WaterLab, one of the city's top FREE splash pads.
 Photo by Julienne Schaer for the park

 Learn about local ecology and sustainability at the awesome Environmental Education Center.
-Kids will love the touch tank, where they can handle local starfish, shells, plants, and rocks.
+Kids love the touch tank, where they can handle local starfish, shells, plants, and rocks.

 Take a ride on Jane's Carousel.
 Photo by Shinya Suzuki via Flickr

 20. Ride a Historic Carousel

 Join in our tradition: a ride on Jane's Carousel followed by a pizza picnic, a la Juliana’s Pizza.

 Hit Sandbox Village at Pier 6, a massive destination sandbox for the preschooler crowd, to build sandcastles and play hide-and-seek in the faux log cabins.